-Guys from the Swiss watchmaking brand Oris have recently presented their new timekeeper that comfortably combines a nicely executed, old-fashioned chronograph with a number of trendy features.
-Belonging to their Artix series, the watch is rather predictably called Oris Artix GT Chronograph automatic (Ref.
-674 7661 4434) and is not only equipped with a trendy black ceramic bezel, but also features a very nice linear “progress bar”-style small seconds indicator.
+Oris has presented a new timekeeper that comfortably combines a nicely executed, old-fashioned chronograph with a number of trendy features.
+Belonging to their Artix series, it is called Oris Artix GT Chronograph (Ref.
+674 7661 4434) and is not only equipped with a trendy black ceramic bezel but also features a nice linear “progress bar”-style small seconds indicator.

-Neatly placed at 9 hours, it seems to be equipped with a retrograde mechanism that moves a red-painted disk from zero to 60 seconds until it completely fills the thin aperture and then immediately jumps back to restart its cycle.
-Since the aperture is really thin, you get an almost perfect illusion of a gradually filling, digital-style progress bar.
+Neatly placed at 9 hours, it is equipped with a retrograde mechanism that moves a red-painted disk from zero to 60 seconds until it completely fills the thin aperture and then immediately jumps back to restart its cycle.
+Since the aperture is thin, you get an almost perfect illusion of a gradually filling, digital-style progress bar.

 Another interesting thing about the timepiece is the black ceramic bezel.
-Engraved with a 60-minute “timer” scale and sporting “Mohs 7” and “1150Hv” inscriptions to prove exceptionally high scratch resistance of the material, the bezel is also fit with a black rubber strip that makes it easier to grip and rotate when needed.
+Engraved with a 60-minute “timer” scale and sporting “Mohs 7” and “1150Hv” inscriptions to prove the exceptionally high scratch-resistance of the material, the bezel is also fitted with a black rubber strip that makes it easier to grip and rotate when needed.

 Predictably, the watch shares its alternately brushed and polished stainless steel body with the currently available Artix Chronograph.

-The chronograph push-pieces, as well as the setting crown look somewhat vintage, but are clearly easy to operate being large enough even for guys with thick fingers.
+The chronograph push-pieces, as well as the setting crown, look somewhat vintage but are easy to operate: they are large enough even for guys with thick fingers.

 This particular ref.
 674 7661 4434 model comes equipped with a black rubber strap, but I also hope that there will be a more elegant version on a black leather strap or a steel bracelet.
 It would be totally awesome.